ai-forever/digital_peter_aij2020/README.en.md

 ### Description of the metrics

-The leaderboard will take into account the following recognition quality metrics (in the test sample)
+The leaderboard will take into account the following recognition quality metrics (in the test dataset)

 * **CER** - Character Error Rate